PechMivan/connect-jenkins-to-github/README.md

 # connect-jenkins-to-github
-Repo for testing the connection to jenkins
+Repo for testing the connection to jenkins!